whoward/docs/markdown/reference/sauce-connect.md

 ##  Managing multiple tunnels

-In its default mode of execution, one Connect instance will suffice all your needs and will require no efforts to make cloud browsers driven by your tests navigate through the tunnel.
+In its default mode of execution, one Sauce Connect instance will suffice all your needs and will require no efforts to make cloud browsers driven by your tests navigate through the tunnel.

-Just start Connect, all traffic from jobs under the same account will use it transparently.
+Just start Sauce Connect, all traffic from jobs under the same account will use it transparently.
 Stop that tunnel, all jobs will stop to do so and attempt to find your web servers through the open internet.

-Using identified tunnels, you can start multiple instances of Connect that will not collide with each other and will not make your tests' traffic transparently tunnel through.
+Using identified tunnels, you can start multiple instances of Sauce Connect that will not collide with each other and will not make your tests' traffic transparently tunnel through.

 This allows you to test different localhost servers or access different networks from different tests (a common requirement when running tests on TravisCI.)